davide-marino00/PBI_DOCS/refac.md

 ```dax
 DISTINCTCOUNT(vw_Timesheet[EmployeeName])
 ```
-- **DAX Explanation (Generated):** The DAX expression `DISTINCTCOUNT(vw_Timesheet[EmployeeName])` is used to calculate the number of unique employees who have recorded timesheet entries in a dataset.
+- **DAX Explanation (Generated):** The DAX expression `DISTINCTCOUNT(vw_Timesheet[EmployeeName])` is used to calculate the number of unique employees recorded in the `vw_Timesheet` table.

 ### Breakdown of the Expression:

-1. **DISTINCTCOUNT**: This function counts the number of distinct (unique) values in a specified column.
+- **DISTINCTCOUNT**: This function counts the number of unique values in a specified column.
 In this case, it is counting unique entries.

-2. **vw_Timesheet[EmployeeName]**: This part refers to the column named `EmployeeName` in the `vw_Timesheet` table.
-This column contains the names of employees who have submitted timesheets.
+- **vw_Timesheet[EmployeeName]**: This specifies the column from which the unique values are being counted.
+Here, it refers to the `EmployeeName` column in the `vw_Timesheet` table.

 ### What It Achieves:

-- **Unique Employee Count**: The measure calculates how many different employees have logged their hours in the timesheet.
-For example, if three employees submitted timesheets, the result would be 3, regardless of how many times each employee submitted their timesheet.

-### Business Implications:

-- **Workforce Analysis**: This measure helps businesses understand how many individual employees are actively participating in timesheet reporting, which can be useful for workforce management and resource allocation.
+In simple business terms, this measure provides the total number of different employees who have submitted timesheets.
+It helps organizations understand how many distinct employees are actively logging their work hours, which can be useful for workforce analysis, payroll processing, and resource management.
-- **Engagement Tracking**: It can also indicate employee engagement with the timesheet process, helping identify if there are any issues with participation or compliance.

-In summary, this DAX measure provides a clear count of unique employees contributing to timesheet data, which is valuable for operational insights and decision-making.
+For example, if the result of this measure is 50, it means that there are 50 different employees who have filled out timesheets, regardless of how many times each employee has submitted their hours.

 **`HoursDifference`**